tav/gitfund/mvp/app/page/gitfund.md

 This [MVP][mvp] runs on Python App Engine.
 The actual version will run using a minimal services framework with most of the code in Go, and Rust used for some things like [syntax highlighting][syntect].

 While the app as a whole will not be of much use to anyone besides us and our users, a lot of the code should prove useful to others, e.g. integrations with platforms like Stripe Connect, tools for handling taxes, compliance, &c.

-In addition to the code, we will also share our learnings related to financial regulations and compliance.
-By doing so, we hope to make life a little easier for others to innovate on finance-related startups.

 ### About Us